Key Points about Pierre Robin Sequence

-Pierre Robin sequence (PRS) is a disorder in which a baby is born with a small lower jaw (mandible), which may cause the tongue to fall back into the mouth and block the airway, and may lead to difficulty breathing.
-This condition sometimes also causes the baby to have a U-shaped cleft palate (open roof of mouth).
+Pierre Robin sequence (PRS) is a congenital defect in which a baby is born with a small lower jaw, which causes the tongue to fall back into the mouth and block the airway, often leading to difficulty in breathing and eating.
+This condition may also cause the baby to have a U-shaped cleft palate (open roof of mouth).

 Pierre Robin sequence happens during a series of events during the child’s development as an embryo (that is why it is called a sequence).
 The cause of these events is unknown.